BEST PRACTICES I

 6. PROBLEMS ENCOUNTERED AND RESOURCES REQUIRED:

-- The sustained motivation of students and faculty is always a challenge
+- Sustained motivation of students is always a challenge

-- Time constraint is a spoke in the wheel, in planning and execution of research especially during formative and summative assessment processes and when other responsibilities are assigned.
+- Time constraint is a spoke in the wheel, in planning and execution of research specially during formative and summative assessment processes.

-- Timely funds from agencies are always welcome.
+- Timely funds from agencies are always welcome but in adequate.

 - If the funding agencies can point out the reason for rejecting the proposal or offer suggestions for improvement, it will go a long way in the development to faculty and hence the students.